CLEANING AND MAINTENANCE

-Before re-lacquering, clean the floor with Junckers Sylva Neutralizer.
+Before re-lacquering, clean the floor with Junckers Neutralizer.
 Sand thoroughly using sandpaper grit 150-180.
 Vacuum sanding dust and wipe the floor with a cloth well wrung out in clean water.
-If the lacquer has been worn off on local areas, sand those areas down and conduct spot repairs with Junckers HP Sport Lacquer.
-Once the lacquer on the local areas have fully dried, seal the full floor with one coat of Junckers HP Sport lacquer
+If the lacquer has been worn off on local areas, sand those areas down and conduct spot repairs with Junckers HP800 Sport lacquer.
+Once the lacquer on the local areas have fully dried, seal the full floor with one coat of Junckers HP800 Sport lacquer

 Adhesion of the lacquer:

 Dance floor wax and resin remover products prevent an adequate adhesion of lacquer.
 Sports floors used for handball should always be cleaned and sanded thoroughly before re-lacquering in order to remove all remains of resin.

 In order for the lacquer to harden as long as possible, it is recommended that the newly applied lacquer is given the full curing time before subjecting the floor to high levels of traffic.